Welcome to Real Property Defense Research!

 A quick note about our outreach

 Unfortunately, we sometimes call (text) outdated phone numbers.
-If you are the recipient of such call (or if you are uninterested), please accept our apology and please know that we only make the one outreach call/text to you.
+If you are the recipient of such call (or if you are uninterested), please accept our apology and please know that we only make the one outreach call/text prior to the trustee’s sale and one after the trustee’s sale.
 We appreciate your understanding.

-For foreclosed homeowners and their tenants who find the information here helpful; unfortunately, we will not be making a second call to you.
-Please do call us back at your earliest convenience.
+For pre and post-sale people who find the information here helpful; unfortunately, we will not be making a second call to you.
+Please do contact us back at your earliest convenience.
 We are easy to talk to; we care; and we want to share information that we believe can be helpful.

 About us…

-Our research team-members each have direct personal experience with navigating our own post-foreclosure situations.
-Each of us could have abandoned our homes or accepted breadcrumbs-for-keys from the winning bidder banks or investors; however, we decided to take the road less-traveled; and, by doing so, we have each shaped a more positive outcome for ourselves.
-Each of us is passionate about advancing our core research focused and achieving optimal outcomes for post-foreclosure people.
+Our research team-members each have direct personal experience with navigating our own foreclosure and post-foreclosure situations.
+Each of us could have given up pre-foreclosure or abandoned our homes or accepted breadcrumbs-for-keys from the winning bidder banks or investors post-foreclosure; however, we decided to take the road less-traveled; and, by doing so, we have each shaped a more positive outcome for ourselves.
+Each of us is passionate about advancing our core research focused and achieving optimal outcomes for people going through the foreclosure process or the post-foreclosure eviction process.

 If your home recently went to auction, we invite you to browse these pages, listen to audio testimonials, consider the 2018-present results (allow time to load), and take some comfort in knowing that good people who have been through what you are going through want to share our research so that you can shape an optimal outcome for yourself as well.